echopdx/coosbay/site/content/blog/2017-04-25-discover-the-oregon-dunes-this-summer.md

 ---
 title: Discover the Natural Beauty & Magic of the Oregon Dunes
-date: 2017-04-25T20:03:12.000Z
+date: 2017-04-25T20:03:12.000+00:00
-description: >+
-  If you’re headed to the Southern Oregon Coast, a day exploring the magnificent Oregon Dunes National Recreation Area is an absolute must.
-Whether you enjoy an off-roading adventure on a quad or ATV, the serenity of hiking along the dunes and in the coastal forests, unlimited photo opps, horseback riding or camping-the opportunities for rest and relaxation are limitless in this magical destination.
+description: "If you’re headed to the Southern Oregon Coast, a day exploring the magnificent Oregon Dunes National Recreation Area is an absolute must.
+Whether you enjoy an off-roading adventure on a quad or ATV, the serenity of hiking along the dunes and in the coastal forests, unlimited photo opps, horseback riding or camping-the opportunities for rest and relaxation are limitless in this magical destination.\n\n"
 tags:
 - Beaches
 - Charleston
 - Coast
 - coastal sand dunes
 - Coos Bay
 - North America
 - North Bend
 - Oregon
 - Oregon ATV
 - Oregon Coast
 - Oregon Dunes
 - Oregon Dunes National Recreation Area
 - recreation
 - Southern Oregon Coast
 categories:
 - Dunes
 - Miscellaneous
 image: ''
+draft: true

 ---
 <span style="font-weight: 400;">If you’re headed to the Southern Oregon Coast, a day exploring the magnificent </span>[<span style="font-weight: 400;">Oregon Dunes National Recreation Area</span>](http://www.oregonsadventurecoast.com/featured-adventures/the-dunes/) <span style="font-weight: 400;">is an absolute must.
 Whether you enjoy an off-roading adventure on a quad or ATV, the serenity of hiking along the dunes and in the coastal forests, unlimited photo opps, horseback riding or camping-the opportunities for rest and relaxation are limitless in this magical destination.</span>